 4. Omega 3 supplements-role of supplements in a healthy diet

 Omega-3 supplements are dietary supplements that contain omega-3 fatty acids.
-There are three main types of omega-3 fatty acids namely: eicosapentaenoic acid (EPA), decosahexaenoic acid (DHA), and alpha-linoleic acid (ALA).
+There are three main types of omega-3 fatty acids namely: eicosapentaenoic acid (EPA), docosahexaenoic acid (DHA), and alpha-linolenic acid (ALA).
 Moreover, EPA and DHA are found in fatty fish, while ALA is found in plant-based sources such as flaxseeds and chia seeds.

 How omega 3 supplements benefits you